linuxontheweb/LOTW/README.md

 Images to be shown in the project documentation go in **img**.

-The essential client-side files are kept in the **root** subfolder.
+The essential client-side files of the LOTW system are kept in the **root** subfolder.

 All kinds of services to extend the system's functionality (such as sending and receiving email) are kept in the **svcs** subfolder, and are each run as node